-- the conversion, in accordance with our existing seventh amended and restated certificate of incorporation, of all shares of preferred stock outstanding into shares of our common stock, which will occur immediately prior to the completion of this offering; - the automatic conversion of an outstanding Series B Preferred Stock Purchase Warrant exercisable for shares of our Series B Preferred Stock into a warrant exercisable for shares of our common stock; - the one-forstock effected on , 2020; - no exercise by the underwriters of their option to purchase additional shares of our common stock in this offering; - no exercise of outstanding stock options or vesting of restricted stock units after March 31, 2020; and - the filing and effectiveness of our eighth amended and restated certificate of incorporation with the Secretary of State of the State of Delaware, which will occur immediately prior to the completion of this offering.
+- the conversion, in accordance with our existing seventh amended and restated certificate of incorporation, of all shares of preferred stock outstanding as of the date hereof into 33,443,562 shares of our common stock based on the public offering price of \$15.00, including 2,045,522 shares of our common stock issued pursuant to an adjustment in the conversion rate of all of our shares of Series B Preferred Stock outstanding on the date hereof that occurs when the public offering price per share of common stock is less than \$16.68, which conversion will occur immediately prior to the completion of this offering; - the automatic conversion of an unsecured convertible promissory note into 1,250,000 shares of our common stock, based on the public offering price of \$15.00; - the automatic conversion of an outstanding Series B Preferred Stock Purchase Warrant exercisable for shares of our Series B Preferred Stock into a warrant exercisable for 400,160 shares of our common stock based on the public offering price of \$15.00, including 40,461 shares issuable pursuant to an adjustment in the conversion rate of all of our shares of Series B Preferred Stock outstanding as of the date hereof that occurs when the public offering price per share of common stock is less than \$16.68, based on the public offering price of \$15.00; - the one-for-6.178 reverse stock split of our common stock and a proportional adjustment to the conversion ratio of our preferred stock effected on June 10, 2020; - no exercise by the underwriters of their option to purchase additional shares of our common stock in this offering;

+- · no exercise of outstanding stock options or vesting of restricted stock units after June 15, 2020; and - the filing and effectiveness of our eighth amended and restated certificate of incorporation with the Secretary of State of the State of Delaware, which will occur immediately prior to the completion of this offering.
 See "Description of Capital Stock-Our Certificate of Incorporation and Our Bylaws."